svkucheryavski/mlcourse/README.md

 Although it is not necessary, you will learn everything in the classes.

-### 5. Download the course materials

-Finally, you need to download an archive (zip-file) with course materials, here is the [direct link](https://github.com/svkucheryavski/mlcourse/releases/download/0.0.1/mlcourse.zip).
-Simply download the archive and unzip it to any folder which you can easily access, for example, Desktop, Documents, or any other dedicated folder.

 This is it. **If you have troubles with any of the steps, just ask course teacher for help.**